 This document has been approved as the official Business Requirements Document for Airport Security Pick Up, and accurately reflects the current understanding of business requirements.
-Following approval of this document, requirement changes will be governed by the project’s change management process, including impact analysis, appropriate reviews and approvals.
+Following approval of this document, requirement changes will be governed by the project’s change management process, including impact analysis, appropriate reviews, and approvals.